Clinical Research Access & Information Exchange Solutions

 Designed with patients, for patients.

 TransCelerate’s Clinical Research Access & Information Exchange Initiative aims to help the industry better inform patients by facilitating improved touchpoints with information about clinical research and specific clinical trial opportunities.
+As of February 2023, the Clinical Research Access & Information Exchange (CRAIE) Initiative is complete.
+There are no new solutions or updates planned.

 Learn how you can further contribute to: